aplteam/Tatin/docs/TatinForContributors.md

 1. Run `#.Tatin.Admin.Make`

    This function will first fire up a session and put together a Client.
-Along the process it might well ask some quesitons.
+Along the process it might well ask some questions.

    It will then fire up a second session and put together a Server.